-As XSOLIS looks toward its own futuren, we know that we must positively affect all areas of healthcare innovation.
+As Xsolis looks toward its own future, we know that we must positively affect all areas of healthcare innovation.
 Our goal is to pursue innovation everywhere.

 Let’s look at the innovation in healthcare definition.

 - Innovation is change that creates a new dimension of performance.

 - Innovation is the commercialization of creativity.

 - Innovation is the creation, development and implementation of a new product, process, or service, with the aim of improving efficiency, effectiveness, or competitive advantage.